richardwales2820/DjangoZipS3/README.md

 AWS_SECRET_ACCESS_KEY = 'your_aws_secret_key'
 ```

-Check out the example django project for more information :)
+Check out the example django project for more information :) (It is currently very empty)